 Outsiders to the translation marketplace may be surprised, but translation is all about text, nothing else.
 A complete century hasn't yet elapsed since the days when translators worked using a pen or a typewriter.
 Some people could be mislead into thinking that to "translate" a publication would implicitly mean rendering an identical publication in another language, which is not true.

 From translation itself and the graphic assembly of a publication there is a whole publishing job involved.
-It used to be done manually, with materials generated by photomechanical processes: text strips were generated by a phototypesetting machine and on boards (the process was named paste-up), and the result was photographed to make photoliths, used for engraving printer plates.
+It used to be done manually (click to see an interesting page describing in detail the old process), with materials generated by photomechanical processes: text strips were generated by a phototypesetting machine and on boards (the process was named paste-up), and the result was photographed to make photoliths, used for engraving printer plates.
 Nowadays all this is done with computers.

 Over the years, several computer programs were developed for desktop publishing.

-Among the most widely used, the major ones are:
+Among the most widely used, the major pro-level ones are:

 InDesign and its predecessor, Page Maker